-Host a single HTML file as a public preview
+Host a single HTML/Markdown file as a public preview

 Learn the simplest way to turn one HTML file into a shareable browser URL without setting up a production hosting platform.